mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 - It pre-configures Spring app by reasonable defaults.
 - It's highly customizable

+Most of Spring application configuration is based on a common `application.properties` or `application.yml` file.
+If none is specified, it already has those property’s values as defaults.

 ## What things affect what Spring Boot sets up?

 Spring Boot provides many custom `@Conditional` annotations to meet developers’ autoconfiguration needs based on various criteria, each of which can be used to control the creation of Spring beans.

+- A specific class is present in the classpath
+- A Spring bean of a certain type isn’t already registered in the ApplicationContext
+- A specific file exists in a location
+- A specific property value is configured in a configuration file
+- A specific system property is present/absent

+Example:

 - `@ConditionalOnClass`
 - `@ConditionalOnMissingClass`